SAP-samples/btp-data-to-value-workshop/00-data-preparation/README.md

 # Data Preparation for SAP BTP Data-to-Value Bootcamp
-**Important Note**: No data preparation needed for the bootcamp, which all the data sources have been prepared by SAP.
+**Important Note**: No data preparation required for the bootcamp participants, which all the data sources have been prepared by SAP.
 System Access information are communicated to the participants within the dedicated MicroSoft Teams > General Channel > System Access Tab.
 Here the data preparation guide is for anyone who would like to go through the data-to-value exercises on their own.
 <br/>
 <br/>
 This bookshop dataset is designed for the SAP BTP Data-to-Value Bootcamp, which is based on the [British Library](https://www.bl.uk/collection-metadata/downloads) Dataset about Children's Literature under the [Creative Commons CC0 1.0 Universal Public Domain Dedication License](https://creativecommons.org/publicdomain/zero/1.0/).